Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Wood Patternmakers career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Wood Patternmaker is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in arithmetic, algebra, geometry, calculus, statistics, and their applications.|

 |You are interested in machines and tools, including their designs, uses, repair, and maintenance.|

 |Read blueprints, drawings, or written specifications to determine sizes and shapes of patterns and required machine setups.|

 |Lay out patterns on wood stock and draw outlines of units, sectional patterns, or full-scale mock-ups of products, based on blueprint specifications and sketches, and using marking and measuring devices.|